 Donald Trump is famous for his late-night tweeting.
-Does this pattern of behaviour reduce his ability to perform during the day?
+Does this pattern of behaviour reduce performance during the day?

-He might be interested in research presented yesterday at the Sleep 2017 conference in Boston showing a correlation between late-night tweeting and the next-day game performance of professional basketball players.
+Yesterday, at Sleep 2017 in Boston, researchers presented initial findings of a study looking at late-night tweeting and next-day game performance professional basketball players.

 Over the course of six years, from 2009-2016, researchers drew data from the Twitter accounts of 90 National Basketball Association (NBA) players.
 In particular, they were interested in any athletes who made tweets between 11pm and 7am on the night before the game.

 On average, late-night tweeters scored fewer points per game (8.2 versus 9.2 for non-tweeters), a lower shooting success for both field goals (36% compared to 41%) and free throws (39% against 44%).
-In games where a player had not been tweeting, they had a 1.7% increase in shooting accuracy compared to games where they had been on Twitter the night before.
+In games where a player had not been tweeting, they had a 1.7% increase in shooting accuracy compared to games where they had been on Twitter.

 “Our findings are relevant beyond just sports science research,” says Lauren Hale, professor of family, population and preventive medicine in the Program in Public Health at Stony Brook University.
 “Our results demonstrate a broader phenomenon: to perform at your personal best, you should get a full night of sleep.”

 This study meshes into a wider literature on the impact of addictive screen-based devices on the quality and quantity of sleep.
 A statistic I still can’t get my head around is that one in three babies in America have a TV in their bedroom by the age of one and spend almost two hours in front of a screen every day.
 By the age of eight, these figures have swollen, so that almost half of young children in the US have a TV in their room.
 These figures come from a study published in 2011, so lord knows what they are now.
 They will only have gone up.